 When you’re working and contributing to the plan, the T4 you receive from your employer every year includes a PA.

-Once you tell us you plan to pay for your leave (or you make a payment), we’ll send you an additional PA for each calendar year of your leave.
+Once you tell us you plan to pay for your leave or reduced workload (or you make a payment), we’ll send you an additional PA for each calendar year of your time off.
 We’ll issue this as a T4A within 30 to 60 days.

-If you missed the deadline and still want to pay for your leave:
+If you missed the deadline and still want to pay for your leave or reduced workload: